AMX Controller Replacement

-If you don't have a bike stand you might want to place your bike upside down so it's much easier to work on.
+If you don't have a bike stand you will need to place your bike upside down so it's much easier to work on.
 If you do so, make sure you rotate the display inward so you won't damage it.

 Use a 2.5mm Hex Key to loosen the display clamp.